zakilur/helm-charts/docs/Getting Started.md

 Once the edge proxy is deployed, voyager-operator will create a custom ingress resource which will provision a load balancer for you.
 You can run `kubectl get svc voyager-edge` to see the cluster IP and port.

-See `docs/Ingress.md` for further details.
+Read [Ingress](./Ingress.md) for further details.

 ### Docker credentials

 At the top of your `custom-greymatter-secrets.yaml` file set your Docker credentials so Helm can pull the necessary Grey Matter images.
-If you need credentials please add a [supprt ticket](https://support.deciphernow.com).
+If you need credentials please contact [Grey Matter Support](https://support.deciphernow.com).

 ```yaml
 dockerCredentials: